maxmurdoch/flock/src/pages/index.md

       title: 1.
 Enter your flight details
     - image: images/uploads/phones/customise-policy-home.png
       text: >-
-        From 1-8 hours, select how long you want to be covered for.
-We’ll instantly update your quote so you can see the difference.
+        Select how long you want to be insured for.
+With options from 1-8 hours, get covered only for the hours you fly.
       title: 2.
 Customise your policy
     - image: images/uploads/phones/get-flying-home.png
       text: >-